-Entry Criteria: Completion of OR by HOD dis Topic Descriptor Assessments Plant Propagation Demonstrate knowledge of basic plant propagation techniques.
+Entry Criteria: Completion of Year 10 Science course OR by HOD discretion

+OK by 110D dis or cutoff Topic Descriptor Assessments Plant Propagation Demonstrate knowledge of basic plant propagation techniques.
 Plant Management Demonstrate knowledge of the practices in plant management and relate this to plant physiology.
-Assessments will be based Agriculture and Horticulture in Aotearoa Demonstrate knowledge of the geographic distribution of agricultural and horticultural primary production in New Zealand. on a combination of exams, assignments and common Soil Management Demonstrate knowledge of soil management practices. tests
+Assessments will be based Agriculture and Horticulture in Aotearoa Demonstrate knowledge of the geographic distribution of agricultural and horticultural primary production in New Zealand. on a combination of exams, assignments and common Soil Management Demonstrate knowledge of soil management practices. tests Horticultural Investigation Carry out a practical agricultural or horticultural investigation.